megazazik/encaps/README.md

 Also `Builder` contains `actions` and `reducer` fields.
 So you can use it as a model.

-You can create nested model by `child` or `children` methid of `Builder`.
+You can create nested model by `child` or `children` method of `Builder`.
 But sometimes you need to create dynamic list of children models.
 You can you `createMap` and `createList` to do that.
 ```typescript
 import { createList, createMap } from 'encaps';
 import model from './model';